 Across the corpora of 360 dissertations and 360 published articles, this study experienced 37 documents in the excessive DSL (25% - 100%).
 Rounding out the ten highest plagiarized documents in this level of plagiarism were published articles where large blocks of content came from prior articles or book chapters from the same author(s).
 Often the abstracts were identical, and the titles were similar.
 Sometimes the author lists varied.
 For instance, three authors instead of two, or authors listed in different orders were common variances.
 The articles were normally published by different publishers.
 However, the articles appeared to be submitted around the same time to different journals, but more often than not, the final acceptance dates were different.

 Another common type of plagiarism-of-self at this level was covering the same topic using different approaches.
 Occasionally, I found an article proposing a theory and design for a particular type of study, then another article for the presentation of the completed study, then a follow-up article using the same data but employing group breakouts.
-Also, there were authors who published additional articles that discussed the validity of the prior studies in an attempt to increase the importance of their prior publishing.
+Also, there were authors who published additional articles that discussed the validity of the prior studies.
 Most of the articles at this level also had some serious paraphrasing issues (plagiarism-of-others), but by far plagiarism-of-self issues dominated the articles at the excessive level.
 While there are valid reasons for creating a series of articles, it is critical that the readership is aware of the potential duplications and that publishers have granted permissions to revisit prior published research or articles.

 Dissertations belonging to the excessive DSL had serious paraphrasing issues in plagiarism-of-others and no plagiarism-of-self complications.
-Turnitin identified paragraph after paragraph, borrowed from other authors, where the Ph.D. candidate had changed only a few words.
+Turnitin identified paragraph after paragraph, borrowed from other authors, where the researcher had changed only a few words.
 The number of SSIs was often as high as 200.
 However, the amount each SSI contributed was normally less than the 5% threshold.
-This phenomenon should be investigated with cultural and L2 predictors.
-As mentioned above, plagiarism-of-self issues in dissertations were extremely rare.

 I did find one instance where a Ph.D. candidate had authored a published article and plagiarized it in the dissertation that followed.
 This SSI was calculated at 4%.
 As more and more doctoral candidates publish, this phenomenon may become more common.
 At the excessive DSL, published articles and dissertations would need major rewriting, probably be rejected, and the candidate failed.
 Furthermore, the ethical implications should be investigated by the publisher, or in the case of a dissertation, the institution.